-Company Secretary
+Company Secretaries

-The Company Secretary provides advice and support to, and is directly accountable to, the Board through the Chairman, for all corporate governance matters relating to the Board's efficient functioning.
-The Company Secretary is appointed and removed by the Board, and each director can communicate directly with the Company Secretary.
+The Company Secretaries provide advice and support, and are directly accountable, to the Board through the Chairman, for all corporate governance matters relating to the Board's efficient functioning.
+The Company Secretaries are appointed and removed by the Board, and each director can communicate directly with each Company Secretary.

 Darren Solomon was appointed by the Board as Company Secretary in 2010.
-Darren's biographical details are disclosed in the Directors' Report on page 76.
+Cassandra Hamlin was appointed by the Board as Company Secretary in 2022.
+Darren's and Cassandra's biographical details are disclosed in the Directors' Report on page 62.